yphil-dev/petrolette/DEV.md

 ### Fonts

 The [glyph font](public/font/fontello) is a custom one, containing only the dozen of glyphs used throughout the app, made with [Fontello](https://fontello.com/) and Pétrolette's own logo / glyph.
-To edit this font, juste load (or just D&Drop) [fontello-config.json](public/font/fontello-config.json) into [Fontello](https://fontello.com/), make the changes, then DLoad the archive into petrolette/tmp/fontello.zip, then
+To edit this font, just load (or D&Drop directly in the web page) [fontello-config.json](public/font/fontello-config.json) into [Fontello](https://fontello.com/), make the changes, then DLoad the archive into petrolette/tmp/fontello.zip and

 `cd petrolette/tmp`